When I was a child in the 1970s, my sister and I were taken to Butlins Minehead several times by our grandparents.

 Our tips: bring soap, tissues and toiletries.
 If you don’t have housekeeping with your package, don’t forget towels and bring extra ones for swimming.
 Caffeine addicts should bring their favs with them plus some milk if you don’t like milk capsules.
 And there was a corkscrew, but a spare never hurts.
 Bring a ball for the kids (although you can buy one on site)

-|There are plenty of maps and information leaflets to help you.|
+|There are plenty of maps and information leaflets to help you.

-We had the Premium Dining package which meant that breakfast and dinner was all in and we could choose between two restaurants, The Deck or The Yacht which were situated in a block a short walk from our chalet.
+We had the Premium Dining package which meant that breakfast and dinner were all in and we could choose between two restaurants, The Deck or The Yacht which were situated in a block a short walk from our chalet.

-|Caitlin and Ieuan testing the food at The Deck|
+|Caitlin and Ieuan testing the food at The Deck

 Both restaurants are on the ground floor with a bar situated just outside and toilets inside.